dodosaurus/endurance-legends/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## What the hell is this?
-Dada is concept application, where Strava user could buy boosters with collectible cards and expand his collection by logging more Strava activities.
+endurancevault is concept application, where Strava user could buy boosters with collectible cards and expand his collection by logging more Strava activities.

 ## DONE